vip306/IDS-Module1-alt3-New/chapter9.md

 *** =instructions

 - Examine the code above
-- Assuming you run the whole code, find out the value of x and y at the end of the code
+- Assuming you run the whole code, find out the values of x and y at the end
 - Assign those values to x and y in `script.R` section
 - Submit Answer to check if your answer is correct
 - Run the code below separately to check if your answer was correct

 *** =hint